-- As per pre-pandemic, GCPS will ensure nursing coverage for each school as a measure to meet student and staff needs. - GCPS will maintain health rooms and isolation areas, for students with possible infectious diseases, at each school. - Protocols for providing routine care and for ill students will be followed. - Vaccination sites will be established so that staff at each school have access to COVID-19 and influenza vaccinations. - Information about community vaccination clinics, including those for COVID-19 and influenza, will be shared with parents/guardians and staff.
+• As per pre-pandemic, GCPS will ensure nursing coverage for each school as a measure to meet student and staff needs.

+- There is a nurse designated for each school to serve as team leader of their school's health services team, delegating to Certified Medication Technicians and Health Room Technicians when appropriate. - GCPS will maintain health rooms and isolation areas when needed, for students with possible infectious diseases, at each school. - Protocols for providing routine care for ill students will be followed. - GCPS will continue to collaborate with the Garrett County Health Department to provide immunization clinics for COVID-19 and influenza vaccinations. - Information about community vaccination clinics, including those for COVID-19 and influenza, will be shared with parents/guardians and staff.